Chris Harris Jr.: 2012

-The Denver Broncos finished atop the AFC West with a 13-3 record in Peyton Manning's first season with the team.
-On January 12, 2013, Harris started and recorded three solo tackles and four pass deflections in the Broncos' 38-35 overtime loss to the Baltimore Ravens in the AFC Divisional round.
+The Denver Broncos finished atop the AFC West with a 13–3 record in Peyton Manning's first season with the team.
+On January 12, 2013, Harris started and recorded three solo tackles and four pass deflections in the Broncos' 38–35 2OT loss to the Baltimore Ravens in the AFC Divisional Round.

 2013

 Harris returned from his stellar season to enter training camp behind newly acquired free agent Dominique Rodgers-Cromartie on the depth chart.
 Head coach John Fox named him the third cornerback behind Champ Bailey and Rodgers-Cromartie to start the regular season.